 As per the Company's accounting polices in accordance with IFRS 3, Business Combinations, changes to the preliminary measurements of assets and liabilities acquired are retrospectively adjusted when new information is obtained until the final measurements are determined within one year of the Acquisition Date.
-During the second quarter of 2017, the Company identified amended fair values of certain assets acquired and liabilities assumed as part of the acquisition of ADI resulting in a bargain purchase gain of \$255 thousand compared to the bargain purchase gain of \$70 thousand reported at March 31, 2017, a difference of \$185 thousand.
+During the second quarter of 2017, the Company identified amended fair values of certain assets acquired and liabilities assumed as part of the acquisition of ADI resulting in a bargain purchase gain of \$255 thousand compared to the bargain purchase gain of \$70 thousand reported at March 31, 2017, a difference of \$185 thousand (no adjustments were made during the third quarter ended September 30, 2017).
 The \$185 thousand increase in the bargain purchase gain and the adjustments to the assets acquired and liabilities assumed have been retrospectively recorded as at the Acquisition Date.